wdebeaum/web-audio-tree/README.md

 And you can use references to copy nodes.
 Clicking the "copy here" button replaces the reference with a deep copy of the referent.
 Any labeled descendants will be turned into references to the originals instead of copies.

 Note that while you can make cycles in the graph using references, the Web Audio API specification says that you must insert a non-zero `DelayNode` in any such cycle.
 Web Audio Tree does not check for this, but if you break this rule, you might break the program.

+Also anywhere you can add an `AudioNode` child, you can also add a conditional node, one of `if`, `elif`, or `else`.
+The children of a conditional node are only used if the branch is taken.
+The `if` and `elif` nodes accept a condition, which is a boolean expression.
+Boolean expressions include `true` and `false`, and can be built up from value expressions using comparison and logical operators.
+Comparison operators include `<`, `<=`, `=`, `>=`, and `>`, and `<=` and `>=` can also be written as `≤` and `≥`, respectively.
+The logical operators are `and`, `or`, and `not`.
+An `if` branch is taken if its condition is true.
+An `elif` branch is taken if no previous `if` or `elif` branch was taken, and its condition is true.
+An `else` branch is taken if no previous `if` or `elif` branch was taken. `elif` and `else` only look back as far as the previous `if`, and it's possible to nest conditionals when they are nodes.
+It is not possible to nest conditionals in value expressions, but they won't interfere with conditional nodes.

+You should not put the referent of a reference under a conditional node, since the referent might not be created, and then the reference will fail. <span class="TODO">This might be fixed in a later version.
+For now, one workaround is to put the referent under a top-level `GainNode` with `gain` set to 0, and use reference nodes everywhere it's actually needed, including under conditional nodes.</span>

 You can save the whole tree to a JSON file by clicking the "Save..." button next to the root `AudioDestinationNode`.
 You can later load the tree again by clicking the "Load file..." button next to it.
 You can also load a JSON file from a web address by entering the address and clicking the "Load URL" button (this can be a relative address, such as `examples/sine-organ.json`).
 When you load a tree from a file, it will replace the currently displayed tree.